Rexzell/Foodie-Recipe/README.md

 -
 - Fast loading and lightweight design

-# How to run
+## How to run
+1. Install all the project dependencies required to run the application.
 ### `npm install`
-Installs all the project dependencies required to run the application.